 7.3A.6 Reference sensitivity exceptions due to cross band isolation for CA

 Sensitivity degradation is allowed for a band if it is impacted by UL of another band part which belongs to NR band of the same NR CA configuration due to cross band isolation issues.
 The reference sensitivity degradation for the victim band due to cross band isolation is specified only for the specific uplink and downlink test points specified in Table 7.3A.6-1 for either PC3 and PC2 NR CA from a PC3 aggressor NR UL band, and for PC2 NR CA, in Table 7.3A.6-1afrom a PC2 aggressor NR UL band, and in Table 7.3A.6-1b from a PC1.5 aggressor NR single band uplink

+In Tables 7.3A.6-1, 7.3A.6-1a and 7.3A.6-1b the following terminology is used to define the source of cross-band isolation interference:

+“ACLR1” indicates that the first adjacent channel of the aggressor UL band falls into the Rx channel of victim band.

+“ACLR2” indicates that the second adjacent channel of the aggressor UL band falls into the Rx channel of victim band.

+“>ACLR2” indicates that neither the first, nor the second adjacent channel of the aggressor UL band falls into the Rx channel of victim band.

 Table 7.3A.6-1: Reference sensitivity exceptions (MSD) and uplink/downlink configurations due to cross band isolation from a PC3 aggressor NR UL band for NR CA FR1